Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

 Complex locomotion of an individual active particle is typically modeled using a stochastic description.
 For example, a common minimal active-particle model is run-and-tumble particle (RTP) motion, also known as persistent diffusion~\citep{BALAKRISHNAN1988581} or dichotomous diffusion~\citep{doi:10.1142/S0217979206034881}.
 Here, in one dimension, the overdamped stochastic dynamics of the active particle is governed by the Langevin equation~\citep{PhysRevE.99.032132}

-where an overdot denotes differentiation with respect to time $t$, $x$ is the position of the active particle, $u$ is a constant self-propulsion speed and $\sigma_s(t)$ is a dichotomous Markov noise term that flips between $-1$ and $+1$, following a constant-rate Poisson process.
+where $x$ is the position of the active particle, $u$ is a constant self-propulsion speed and $\sigma_s(t)$ is a dichotomous Markov noise term that flips between $-1$ and $+1$, following a constant-rate Poisson process.
 In two dimensions, the RTP ``runs'' at constant speed in a fixed direction and then instantaneously ``tumbles'', i.e.~reorients itself by choosing an angle randomly and isotropically~\citep{Hartmann_2020,PhysRevE.101.062120}.
 Such RTPs undergo ballistic motion over short times, while diffusive motion emerges at long times~\citep{BALAKRISHNAN1988581}.
 Two other widely used minimal models of active particles are Active Brownian particles (ABPs)~\citep{Romanczuk2012} and Active Ornstein-Uhlenbeck particles (AOUPs)~\citep{PhysRevE.100.022601}.